La buona figliuola

-La buona figliuola (The Good-Natured Girl or The Accomplish'd Maid), or La Cecchina (The girl from Cecchina), is an opera buffa in three acts by Niccolò Piccinni.
+La buona figliuola (The Good-Natured Girl or The Accomplish'd Maid), or La Cecchina (The Girl from Cecchina or Fannie), is an opera buffa in three acts by Niccolò Piccinni.
 The libretto, by Carlo Goldoni, is based on Samuel Richardson's novel Pamela; or, Virtue Rewarded.
 This was Piccinni's most successful Italian opera.
 There was a sequel entitled La buona figliuola maritata (1761) by the same composer and librettist.
 La buona figliuola supposta vedova by Gaetano Latilla followed in 1766.

 Performance history

 It was first performed at the Teatro delle Dame, Rome, on 6 February 1760 with an all-male cast.
 It was given in London at the King's Theatre on 25 November 1766 with Gaetano Guadagni, Savi, Lovattini, Morigi, Quercioli, Piatti, and Michele; and at Covent Garden in English as The Accomplish'd Maid on 3 December 1766.
 It was revived as La Cecchina (with alterations) on 7 February 1928 in Bari (the composer's native city), as part of a celebration of the bicentenary of Piccinni's birth.

 This opera is said to have been performed by Jesuits in China in 1778, namely at the court of the Qianlong Emperor.